We Built Our Own!

 that drop traps are not new.

 This is the simplest non-folding droptrap - made of plastic deer netting and PVC pipe.
 Cable ties fasten the netting at the corners and to the frame.
-Can't see how the door is fastened but you could possibly staple the netting to the door frame - staples would be okay in that location.
+Can't see how the door is fastened (I think it's bolted to the frame, at the bottom) but you could possibly staple the netting to the door frame - staples would be okay in that location.
 I like the way the stiffness of the netting holds it upright - the cats get MORE upset if the netting lands on them. (the netting may droop over time - see the smaller picture).
 There's no anchor flap, and not much framing to add weight, so if you had a very energetic tomcat, or several cats inside, be prepared for the trap to move quite a bit!
 Up and down, and potentially, taking off down the street.

 Critique: I'd suggest a shorter propstick - no need to prop it higher than the cats' eye level - it just takes longer to drop.
 Also, these folks don't appear to cover the droptrap once there's a cat inside - it really helps speed up the transfer if you do.
 You're standing over the trap with a very panicked cat in it.
 He might eventually figure out that he can "hide" in the covered box trap - but if he'll be less panicked if the trap is covered, and he'll instinctively go for the light at the end of the "tunnel" (the box trap with a towel placed only over top and sides).